 What’s your Zodiac Story?

-But there’s another factor both sets have in common: a connection to history and storytelling.
+What do all 3 sets have in common?
+They share a connection to history and storytelling.
+The Zodiac Blocks contain all the signs of the Zodiac.
 The Constellation Blocks with Basswood Tray set features all 12 Zodiac signs.
 And the origin story of each zodiac constellation lies within Greek mythology.

 Let’s take a look at the Greek Mythology origin stories behind each constellation of the zodiac.